Before you start

 Working with draft products

 Draft products that belong to the selected collection appear in the merchandising grid alongside published products.
-They are marked with an orange Draft badge.
+Layers marks them with an orange Draft badge.
 You can pin, swap, and reorder draft products the same way you would any published product.
 When you search for products in the swap popover, draft products are included in the results.
-Pins on draft products are protected from automatic cleanup — they remain in place until the product is published and becomes visible to shoppers.Draft products are only visible in the merchandising UI.
+Layers protects pins on draft products from automatic cleanup — they remain in place until the product is published and becomes visible to shoppers.Draft products are only visible in the merchandising UI.
 They do not appear in customer-facing search or browse results until they are published in Shopify.

 Filtering products